 Bonus tip

 Shop around for a rewards credit card that will help you pay for what you want – hotels or flights – and start collecting today.
-You may be surprised how quickly they can add up if you use it for your day-to-day costs.
-The Points Guy website explains this in more detail and can help get you started on where to look for the right card.
+You may be surprised how quickly points can add up if you use it for your day-to-day costs.
+The Points Guy website explains this in more detail and can help you find the right card for you.